gavingro/face-app/README.md

 For this image recognition task, we aimed to extract some sort of measure of age from our portait images.
 Built on top of the [ResNet Model Architecture](https://arxiv.org/abs/1512.03385), our model uses pretrained convolutional layers (and pooling) in blocks described in the [relevent paper](https://arxiv.org/abs/1512.03385).
 After these convolutional layers, we implement fully a handful of fully connected layers with ReLu activation functions, using [Dropout](https://jmlr.org/papers/v15/srivastava14a.html) to reduce overfitting.

-We make use of the L1 Smooth Function ([Huber Loss](https://arxiv.org/pdf/2108.12627.pdf)) in PyTorch to train our model, along with the [Adam](https://arxiv.org/abs/1412.6980) optimizer with a small amount of [L2 Regularization](https://arxiv.org/abs/1205.2653) to avoid overpowering weights (thus reducing overfitting).
+We make use of the L1 Smooth Function ([Huber Loss](https://arxiv.org/pdf/2108.12627.pdf)) in PyTorch to train our model, along with the [Adam](https://arxiv.org/abs/1412.6980) optimizer with a small amount of [L2 Regularization](https://arxiv.org/abs/1205.2653) to avoid overpowering weights (thus reducing overfitting even further).

 ### Results